fossabot/wp-social-manager/readme.txt

 **Custom attribute prefix**

-The plugin add prefix `ninecodes-social-manager` to (almost) any HTML elements it outputs at the front-end (your theme), for example:
+The plugin add prefix `ninecodes-social-manager` to (almost) any HTML elements it outputs at the front-end (your theme).
+If you don't like it, you can change this prefix to anything you prefer by adding the `attr-prefix`, for example:

-<pre lang="html">&lt;div class=&quot;ninecodes-social-manager-buttons ninecodes-social-manager-buttons--content ninecodes-social-manager-buttons--content-after&quot; id=&quot;ninecodes-social-manager-buttons-1241&quot;&gt;&lt;div class=&quot;ninecodes-social-manager-buttons__list ninecodes-social-manager-buttons__list--icon&quot; data-social-buttons=&quot;content&quot;&gt;
-&lt;/div&gt;</pre>

-Don't like it?
-You can change this prefix to anything you prefer by adding the `attr-prefix`, for example:

 <pre lang="php">add_theme_support( 'ninecodes-social-manager', array(
 	'attr-prefix' => 'social',